WALKERONFIRE/ClassSystem/README.md

 Contributing
 Contributions are welcome!
 If you'd like to contribute to ClassSystem, please fork the repository and submit a pull request with your changes.
 Make sure to follow the existing code style and conventions.

-License
-This project is licensed under the MIT License.

 Contact
-If you have any questions or suggestions regarding ClassSystem, feel free to contact the project maintainer at your.email@example.com.
+If you have any questions or suggestions regarding ClassSystem, feel free to contact the project maintainer at ahmed.hhh35@gmail.com .

 Thank you for using ClassSystem!
 Happy coding! 🚀